1031 Exchange in South Dakota

 Issue

-While South Dakota has no state income tax, property tax rates vary significantly across counties and municipalities, with an average effective rate of approximately 1.22%.
+While South Dakota has no state income tax, property tax rates vary across counties and municipalities; the statewide effective rate on owner-occupied housing is about 1.0% (Tax Foundation).

 Research specific local property tax rates before acquiring replacement properties.
 Consider the impact of property tax assessments on your investment returns and cash flow projections.